avenirs-esr/srv-dev/README.md

 # Development Environment - srv-dev
 The repository can be used to install the services and all the development environment for the Avenirs-ESR's ePortfolio.

+It is based on bash scripts for bootstraping and cleaning and a main docker compose file that includes a docker compose file for each service to deploy.
+The main bootstrap script will invoque the bootstrap script for each service.
+A service bootstrap script may create the docker volumes on file system, check the branch (if a git submodule), and create a .env file to propagate the settings.

 ## Prerequisites
 Git, Docker (tested with 24.0.6) and docker-compose >=2.2.0 for the support of "include".